Food and fuel trump graft for Turkey's local elections

 Residents say the boxes include over two dozen items, among them flour, sugar, rice, honey and jam as well as detergents.
 Coal is distributed in green bags from municipality trucks.

-His handouts have not won all hearts in Ankara, which is home to communities on the poverty line but also to some of Turkey’s richest people in newly built neighborhoods of gated villas.
+His handouts have not won all hearts in Ankara, which is home to communities on the poverty line but also to some of Turkey’s richest people in newly built neighbourhoods of gated villas.

 Several hundred protested under rain in late February as Gokcek and Erdogan opened a controversial highway link that cut through the side of Ankara’s forested Middle East Technical University (METU) campus, sparking weeks of protests.